khetansarvesh/Regression---From-Scratch/README.md

  5. Desktop -> X -> Linear Regression
  6. Run the ipynb file

-**Aim:**
+## **Aim of this project:**
-In this project I have implemented algorithms such as normal equations, gradient descent, stochastic gradient descent, lasso regression and ridge regression from scratch and done linear as well as polynomial regression analysis on a 1338*4 dimension dataset which is available in the folder dataset.
+In this project I have implemented algorithms such as normal equations, gradient descent, stochastic gradient descent, lasso regularization and ridge regularization from scratch and done linear as well as polynomial regression analysis on a 1338*4 dimension dataset which is available in the folder dataset.

-**Code Design**
+## **Code Design**

-**Key points to ponder upon:**
+## **Key points to ponder upon:**

 **Do all three methods give the same/similar results?
 If yes, Why?**

 Yes because ultimately we are wanting to converge to the same global minima just the way to converge has changes in fact in the normal equation we are not converging to the minima we are directing going to the minima.